BrettRamsay/Data/SQLmurder.md

 ### Another mystery?

-Although the murder is solved, I can't help but wonder if SQL City has some underlying issues that are causing its 2018 crime wave...
+Although the murder is solved, I can't help but wonder if SQL City has some underlying issues that are causing its [2018 crime wave...](insertlinkhere_